The 5 Gift Rule on Christmas Changed Everything for My Family

 I used to believe more gifts meant more joy, but I soon found it had the opposite effect.

-Deep down inside I felt empty and so very stressed over the financial burden I had chosen to create.
-I was a very young mom living off one inonlinee and I knew I couldn’t afford to keep this up.
+Deep down inside, I felt empty and very stressed over the financial burden I had chosen to create.
+I was a very young mom living off one inonlinee, and I knew I couldn’t afford to keep this up.
 I didn’t want to keep this up.
-You see when you buy in excess, you create an expectation for yourself and for others.
-Almost always these high expectations lead to unnecessary stress for you and your finances.
+You see, when you buy in excess, you create an expectation for yourself and others.
+Almost always, these high expectations lead to unnecessary stress for you and your finances.

 I LOVE gift giving…but what I realized is that I love gift giving with intention.